Skip Navigation LinksHome > Resources > College Prep > Choosing the Right School > Make The Right College Choice For The Right Reasons

 Community Colleges

-They have a bad reputation, I know.
-The slogan for CLC, the junior college that I attended, was College of Last Chance.
-Cute, and I must say incredibly motivating.
+We know, they have a bad reputation.
 Ignore the snickers from your friends attending "real" universities; there is nothing wrong with a community college.
 In fact, community colleges give you the opportunity to attend college, get class credit and choose a major, and find the college that is right for you all for a small tuition fee.
 Typically, community schools only offer two-year degrees, so you will get the opportunity to attend a four-year university.

 A common myth about community schools is that they employ less than first rate staff.
 Not true.
-Most of the professors that I encountered were incredibly accomplished academics.
-Many of these individuals choose to work at a community school because the employment is usually part-time and very flexible.
+Most of the professors are incredibly accomplished academics who choose to work at a community school because the employment is usually part-time and very flexible.
 Junior college is a great option for students who haven't chosen a major or those who aren't sure that college is right for them.
 Most students with a part-time job can afford to pay for a junior college themselves — great news if finances are a major concern.

 Public and State Universities